D'Anyers family: Present day

-Descendants are still active in municipal, business and military affairs.Their rich history preserved in historical records, archives, and memorials throughout Cheshire and the South West, where descendants of the family remain today.
+Descendants of the family are still active today with their rich history preserved in historical records, archives, and memorials throughout Cheshire and the South West.

 The family's former seat at Over Tabley Hall is recorded in the National Heritage List for England as a designated Grade II listed building and parts of the 17th-century stable block remain.

 The house underwent renovations from 2007-2017.

-The east end of the south aisle of All Saints' Church, Daresbury houses the De'Anyers 'Daniell Chapel', formerly the Chadwick Chapel, which was renamed in commemoration of one of Cheshire's oldest families, the east window of the chapel features characters from Alice's Adventures in Wonderland, erected in 1935.
+The east end of the south aisle of All Saints' Church, Daresbury houses the D'Anyers 'Daniell Chapel', formerly the Chadwick Chapel, which was renamed in commemoration of one of Cheshire's oldest families, the east window of the chapel features characters from Alice's Adventures in Wonderland, erected in 1935.